 Olive oil is high in monounsaturated fats and is a major player in the Mediterranean diet, which has been linked to many health benefits.
-Because it has a smoke point under 400F, it is best to use olive oil as a salad dressing, to top off an already cooked dish, or for roasting vegetables at a temperature under 400F.
+Because it has a smoke point under 400F, it is best to use extra virgin olive oil as a salad dressing, to top off an already cooked dish, or for roasting vegetables at a temperature under 400F.

 Let's get cooking!